smsearcy/mesh-info/README.md

 and crawling potentially slow AREDN mesh networks seemed like a good opportunity.
 Thus I'm building off the work of KG6WXC's [MeshMap](https://gitlab.kg6wxc.net/mesh/meshmap), rather than re-inventing the wheel.
-My initial goal was to keep the same database design (so this could be a drop-in replacement for the mapper) but I've decided to make some changes that I think improvements (such as tracking old/inactive nodes as a status within the single table).
+My initial goal is to keep the same database design (so this could be a drop-in replacement for the mapper) but there are some future changes I'm thinking of as well (such as tracking old/inactive nodes as a status within the single table).

 **Other Goals:**